-Craig Olson, MD, FACS, is an experienced board-certified colorectal surgeon in Waxahachie, Texas.
-He specializes in minimally invasive and robotic surgical approaches to all colorectal disorders.
-He has a particular interest in treating rectal and colon cancer, diverticulitis, constipation, pelvic floor disorders and inflammatory bowel disease.
-He also has experience with complex abdominal wall reconstruction and anorectal conditions such as hemorrhoids and anal fistula.
+Craig Olson, MD, FACS, and Vijay Muraliraj, MD, are experienced board-certified colorectal surgeons in Waxahachie, Texas.
+They specialize in minimally invasive and robotic surgical approaches to all colorectal disorders.
+Our surgeons have particular interest in treating rectal and colon cancer, diverticulitis, constipation, pelvic floor disorders and inflammatory bowel disease.
+They also have experience with complex abdominal wall reconstruction and anorectal conditions such as hemorrhoids and anal fistula

 Insurances accepted